guardtime/ksi-tool/test/TEST-README.md

 ## CONFIGURING TESTS

- To configure tests a configurations file must be specified with valid publications file, aggregator and extender URL's with corresponding access credentials.
+ To configure tests a configuration file must be specified with valid publications file, aggregator and extender URL's with corresponding access credentials.
 See `test.cfg.sample` and read `ksi conf -h` or `man conf` to learn how to write the KSI configurations file.
 The file must be located